 The concept of celebrating the day you were born was initially a foreign concept.
 Before, the Japanese had only one ‘birthday’, which was the New Year’s Day, since everyone believed that they got older on that day and celebrated together.
 New Year remains a very special day in Japan and the old custom of giving children and teenagers money as a congratulatory gift endured.
 In the past seventy years, however, the concept of a birthday is well rooted in Japan.
 So how do they celebrate it?

-Nowadays, Japanese mainly celebrate the children birthdays.
-Parents organise a more or less small gathering, a cake is customary and the number of candles depends on the age the birthday boy or girl is turning.
-The ‘Happy Birthday” song is sung in the dark and the candles have to be blown out.
-This part is similar to the west.
+Nowadays, Japanese people mainly celebrate their children’s birthdays.
+Parents organize a more or less small gathering, a cake, usually a white Victoria sponge with cream, is customary, and the number of candles depends on the age the birthday boy or girl is turning.
+The Happy Birthday song (in English, as there is no Japanese equivalent) is sung in the dark and the candles have to be blown out.
+This part is very similar to the western way.